Skip to main content

 Easter Monday

-Cantonal holiday in 23 of 26 cantons — Geneva, Neuchâtel and Valais do not observe Ostermontag.
+Cantonal holiday in 22 of 26 cantons — Neuchâtel, Solothurn and Valais do not observe Ostermontag, and in Aargau it applies only in parts of the canton.
 Follows the Easter weekend.

 Friday, May 1, 2026